 As regards tax planning in Switzerland, trusts or foundations are not a commonly used tool to effectively mitigate Swiss taxes such as inheritance tax.
-However, transfers on death or gratuitous transfers during one's lifetime to descendants or to a spouse are generally tax-exempt in most cantons (see above).
+Transfers on death or gratuitous transfers during one's lifetime to descendants or to a spouse are generally tax-exempt in most cantons.

 In the context of estate planning, foreign trusts increasingly play a role, in particular in cases with an international background, given that many testators are relocating to Switzerland with trust structures.
 Swiss law does not mention the concept of trusts and they cannot be created under Swiss law.
-However, foreign trusts are fully recognised (see section 3.2 Recognition of Trusts).
-The possibility of using Swiss foundations for the maintenance of a family is to some extent limited in Swiss law.
-In practice, Swiss foundations are thus rarely used for estate planning purposes.
+However, foreign trusts are fully recognised (see 3.2 Recognition of Trusts, below).
+Because of their limited use, Swiss foundations are rarely used for estate planning purposes.